taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "So good thing Majhee is paying the doctors' bribes for your mother, no?!
 If Iara is privileged, then so are you!"*

+### Page 7

 We see the circle of researchers sitting in silence, betraying varying degrees of discomfort and fear.

-### Page 7
+Over this view, Majhee speaks...

 Majhee: **"Todos nós sabemos os riscos que vêm com o trabalho neste projeto, com o trabalho nesta cidade agora.
-Todos temos família para proteger."**
+Todos temos família para proteger.
+Se você acha que deve sair, eu farei o que puder para ajudar você e sua família a saírem desta cidade, e fora do radar do Space Consortium."**

 *translation: "We all know the risks that come with working on this project, with working in this city right now.
-We all have family to protect."*
+We all have family to protect.
+If you feel you must leave, I will do what I can to help you and your family get out of this city, and off Space Consortium's radar."*

+We see now the protesters outside, their desperate, hungry faces.

 Majhee: **"Eu também sei que se nós não começ estes protocolos de eSyrup no domínio público, muitos sofrerão porque não podem pagar o preço do Space Consortium.

-*translation: "I also know that if we don't get these eSyrup protocols into the public domain, many will suffer because they can't pay Space Consortium's price."*
+*translation: "But I also know that if we don't get these eSyrup protocols into the public domain, many will suffer because they can't pay Space Consortium's price."*

-Majhee: **"Se você acha que deve sair, eu farei o que puder para ajudar você e sua família a saírem desta cidade, e fora do radar do Space Consortium."**

-*translation: "If you feel you must leave, I will do what I can to help you and your family get out of this city, and off Space Consortium's radar."*
+Now we zoom out to see the hazy sun shining over the sky-line of São Paulo.

-Majhee: **"Se você ficar...eu juro proteger você e suas famílias de qualquer maneira que eu puder."**
+Majhee: **"Entou, se você ficar...eu juro proteger você e suas famílias de qualquer maneira que eu puder."**

-*translation: "If you stay...I swear to protect you and your families in any way that I can."*
+*translation: "So, if you stay...I swear to protect you and your families in any way that I can."*

+### Page 8

 **"6 months later: Massachusetts, USA"**